canSAS-org/1dwg/1dwg/trunk/doc/source/binding-java-jaxb.rst

 Java JAXB
 ================

+.. note:: FIX THIS into a how-to use the JAR file to read canSAS data files

 A Java binding for the cansas1d:1.1 standard has been auto-created using the JAXB tools from Sun (see below for more on JAXB) using the *cansas1d.xsd* :index:`XML Schema`.
 Resources (JAR files and documentation) for the Java binding may be found in